Skip to main content

 dlt init zendesk weaviate

-The last command dlt init initializes dlt project: it downloads the verified source and installs it in your project folder.
+The last command dlt init initializes a dlt project: it downloads the verified source and installs it in your project folder.

 Configuration